asplake/agendashift-open/workshops/outside-in-strategy.md

 Our second family of workshops, as introduced in *[Agendashift]* (2018) and developed in *[Right to Left]* (2019):

-  * [Wholehearted:OKR – Bringing OKR to life with Agendashift] – understanding and implementing OKR
+  * [Wholehearted:OKR – Integrating strategy, development, and delivery] – understanding and implementing OKR
   * [Impact!
 Story, strategy, and outcomes for products and services] – Agendashift for product people
   * [Agendashift Outside-in Strategy Review (OI-SR)] – the essential strategy review workshop that inspired the other two